kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 Characteristic tables are truth tables where outputs can be written as state prior to triggering as Q(t) and after triggering as Q(t+1).
 Same with characteristic equations.

+Flip flops having timings:
+- **Setup** time is before the clock edge change, where the inputs to the FF must not change
+- **Hold** time is right after the clock edge where the inputs must not change
+- **Clock to output time** is the total time after the clock edge needed for flip flop to produce a stable output

 ## 5.5 Analysis of Synchronous Sequential Circuits
 Clock driven circuits with memory elements.